Back To Search Results

 Adverse Effects

-Common adverse effects associated with the initial use of topical triamcinolone involve itchiness, burning, irritation, or drying of the skin.[10]
+Common adverse effects associated with the initial use of topical triamcinolone involve itchiness, burning, irritation, or skin drying.[12]
 These symptoms resolve on their own within a few days of use.
 Other adverse effects may include headaches, dizziness, edema of the ankles or feet, or changes in urination or vision.
-Chronic use of glucocorticoids such as triamcinolone may cause "Cushing syndrome"; hypertension, weight gain, acne, striae, thinning of the dermal skin layer, osteoporosis, hyperglycemia, amenorrhea, immunosuppression, and steroid psychosis (e.g., depression or mania).[11][12][13]

-Patients with congestive heart failure or severe hypertension may experience a higher incidence of edema and weight gain when taking triamcinolone.
+Patients with congestive heart failure or severe hypertension may experience a higher incidence of edema and weight gain when taking systemically administered triamcinolone.
 Glucocorticoid drugs must be slowly tapered off with chronic use to prevent the occurrence of adrenal insufficiency (high risk if the drug is abruptly discontinued, especially in very ill patients).

 Contraindications